emileuge/django-challenge-july/README.md

-## Assignment Solved - One of the uncountable number of tests I had taken on July 2022
+## Assignment Solved - One of the uncountable number of test cases I made on July 2022
 The goal of this exercise is to create a simple API using Django and the Django Rest Framework to allow users to query [stock quotes](https://www.investopedia.com/terms/s/stockquote.asp).

 The project consists of two separate services: